rizoic/Notes/01bioinformatics/glossary.md

 - **Spike In**

 Used primarily in RNA differential expression quantification using RNA-Seq/Microarray.
-It involved adding a known transcript in known conventrations so that the analysis can be standardised/tested.
+It involved adding a known transcript in known concentrations so that the analysis can be standardised/tested.